 Hemp has remained a great resource for clothing, paper, fabrics, building materials, lotions, oils, and a resource to quit smoking.

-To encourage the use of hemp further, the rapid growing plant is able to flourish in most regions growing around 10 foot tall.
+To encourage the use of hemp further, the rapid-growing plant is able to flourish in most regions growing around 10 feet tall.

 So, what about smoking hemp?
 Here’s what you need to know.

 What is CBD?

 Cannabidiol, also referred to as CBD, is the second most potent compound popularly found in the cannabis plant.